centre-for-microbiome-research/GroopM/README.txt

 Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/minillinim/GroopM

 If you use this software then we'd love you to cite us.
-Our paper is now available as a preprint at https://peerj.com/articles/603.
+Our paper is now available at https://peerj.com/articles/603.
 The DOI is http://dx.doi.org/10.7717/peerj.603

 Copyright © 2012-2014 Michael Imelfort.